Why Singapore? Because I have received this beautiful cover from Francis :)

 20 c Yellow-rumped flycatcher (Ficedula zanthopygia) is a species of flycatcher found in Asia, about 13cm long.
 It breeds in eastern Asia including parts of Mongolia, Transbaikal, southern China, Korea and western Japan.
 They winter in parts of the Malay Peninsula and South Asia.

 30 c Blue-throated bee-eater (Merops viridis) Its natural habitat is subtropical or tropical mangrove forests.
 It is recognisable by its bright blue throat, chestnut head and upper back, black eye stripe and bluish tail feathers.
 Measures about 30cm in length, including the tail.
 In flight, its wings form a distinctive triangular shape.
-Bee-eaters are primarily insectivorous, feeding on a variety of insects, including bees, ants, moths and dragonflies.
+Bee-eaters are primarily insectivorous, feeding on a variety of insects, including bees, ants, moths and dragonflies.45 c Yellow wagtail (Motacilla flava) is a small graceful yellow and green bird, with a medium-length tail, and slender black legs.
+It spends much time walking or running on the ground.
+As its name implies, it wags its tail from time to time.

 50 c Stork-billed kingfisher (Pelargopsis capensis) are the largest Kingfishers found in Singapore.
 But they are rarely sighted because they are shy and less noisy than other Kingfishers.
 They eat mainly fishes, using their large heavy bills to good effect to catch and kill their prey.
 From their perch, usually about 2-4 m above the water, they will plunge into the water.
 They also eat crabs, insects, frogs, mice, lizards, birds and their eggs.